-Manage business and industrial areas in proximity to Queenstown Airport to ensure that the operationsal capacity and integrity of the Airport is are not adversely affected significantly compromised now or in the future by Activities Sensitive to Aircraft Noise.
+Manage business and industrial areas in proximity to Queenstown Airport to ensure that the operations of the Airport are not adversely affected by Activities Sensitive to Aircraft Noise.

 Policies

 - 4.1 To prohibit the location of any new Activity Sensitive to Aircraft Noise on business or industrial land within the Outer Control Boundary for Queenstown Airport. - 4.2 To require as necessary mechanical ventilation for any alterations or additions to Critical Listening Environments within any existing buildings containing an Activity Sensitive to Aircraft Noise within the Queenstown Airport Outer Control Boundary.